Roman Carthage: Circus

 The Circus of Carthage was modelled on the Circus Maximus in Rome.
 Measuring more than 470 m in length and 30 m in width, it could house up to 45,000 spectators, roughly one third of the Circus Maximus, and was used for chariot racing.

 The building appears to have been constructed sometime around 238 AD, and was used for several years before its official dedication.

-Remains from the Circus Maximus, specifically the marble "spina" (a dividing barrier) were used in the Circus of Carthage, as well as the Circus of Maxentius and the city of Vienne located in France.
+Remains of the marble "spina" (a dividing barrier) are extant at the Circus of Carthage, as well as the Circus of Maxentius and the city of Vienne located in France.